-I think the time has come to overturn cultural norms and be conscious in how we approach the area of love in our lives.
+I think the time has come to overturn cultural norms and be conscious of how we approach the area of love in our lives.
 It’s one thing to abide by cultural norms; it’s another thing when these “norms” are merely things holding us back in our pursuits in life, our happiness, and achieving greatness.
-I say we start doing things our way and stop letting us be clouded by unconscious, illogical, and irrational “standards” that are incongruent with our beliefs.
+I say we start doing things our way and stop getting clouded by unconscious, illogical, and irrational “standards” that are incongruent with our beliefs.

 I’m boldly taking steps in this area and openly writing about my experiences here on PE (more so than ever) so that others can read and perhaps take something away for themselves.
 I welcome you to join me in this conscious way of life and work on creating a blazing trail in your life as well.

 Last but not least, my recent article on vicarious living proved extremely popular among a number of you.
 I believe all of us can identify with the main message of the article, which is about how we sometimes imagine ourselves as the characters in shows/games and use these shows/games as a way to put off living our lives and achieving our goals.